$\texttt{skwdro}$: a library for Wasserstein distributionally robust machine learning: Numerical aspects

 Once the model loss is robustified, the user has two options: either use the new loss in their own training/optimization loop, or use the optimization procedure provided by the library (relying on adaptive optimizers \citep{cutkosky2023mechanic}).
+Numerical illustrations as well as features and implementation details are available in the online documentation at \url{https://skwdro.readthedocs.io}.